Edward R. Reilly: Social issues

 During a debate on legislation to legalize same-sex marriage in Maryland, Reilly introduced an amendment to change the bill's effective date from October to January 2013, which did not receive a vote.
 He later motioned to delay the bill to gain more time to prepare amendments.
 In 2015, Reilly voted against legislation that would allow transgender people to change the gender on their birth certificates.

 In 2013, Reilly was one of two Republicans to vote in favor of a bill to repeal the death penalty in Maryland.

 In 2014, Reilly voted against legislation to outlaw grain alcohol in Maryland, suggesting that the state should work on alcohol education instead of restricting sales of booze.

 During the 2021 legislative session, Reilly introduced a resolution calling for "female monthly cycle tracking for adolescent girls" to be added to school health curriculum, which was met with criticism from reproductive health activists who called the proposal invasive and inappropriate.
 He later withdrew the resolution.

+Legacy

+The nine-mile portion of Maryland Route 450 from Crofton to Annapolis known as Defense Highway was officially renamed after Reilly on October 25, 2023.
+Reilly worked on solutions to flooding along the road in 2018 and 2019.